NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Quest for the Frozen Flame/Bargott.md

     desc: " (primal) When Bargott hits a creature with his blighted branch Strike, the creature must attempt a DC 20 Fortitude check save.
 Whatever the result, the creature is immune to Bargott's draining impact for 24 hours.\n\n**Success** The creature is unaffected.\n\n**Failure** The creature is [[Conditions/Drained|Drained 1]].\n\n**Critical Failure** The creature is [[Conditions/Drained|Drained 2]]."

   - name: "Impart Anguish"
     desc: "`pf2:2` (mental,primal,visual) Bargott twists his face into a visage of utter agony, sharing his anguish with those who gaze upon him.
-Creatures in a @Template[cone|distance:15] take 3d6 mental damage (DC 19 Will check).
+Creatures in a 15-foot cone take 3d6 mental damage (DC 19 Will check).
 On a critically failed save, the creature is also [[Conditions/Stupefied|Stupefied 1]] for 1 round."

 ```